Osh Bazaar in Bishkek, Kyrgyzstan

 Trekking in Kyrgyzstan often involves travelling to very remote areas.
 There is a high risk of avalanches, landslides and rockfalls.
 Weather can change very quickly, and heavy snowfall can block roads and trekking routes, particularly in the autumn and winter.

-At higher altitudes there is a possibility of snow in the summer months.
-Sunstroke and serious sunburn can also cause problems, particularly in mountainous areas.
+At higher altitudes there is a possibility of snow even in the summer months, and a risk of sunstroke, serious sunburn and altitude sickness.

 You should: